Estimated Reading Time: 10 Minutes

 Of course, it’s one thing if you were ill or injured, but if life got in the way or your discipline failed you, don’t dwell on things.
 Identifying the catalyst and taking ownership of the situation is key to getting past it and avoiding it happening again.

 If you start to notice any destructive patterns kicking back in, address them, nip them in the bud and make the necessary changes.
+It’s all part of creating a positive mindset for fitness.

-Success with health and fitness is all about consistency, avoiding setbacks, creating a realistic and sustainable plan, then carrying out the program with as few missed workouts as possible.
+Success with health and fitness is all about consistency, avoiding setbacks, creating a realistic and sustainable plan, and then carrying out the program with as few missed workouts as possible.

 Work to Create Sustainable Habits